AlfredChan919/acit2420-assignment1/README.md

 Note: You want to select the server closest to your location to reduce latency and improve response times.
 <img src='assets/digitalocean7.png' alt='Digital Ocean Instruction'>

-## Creating and Connecting SSH Key Pair onto DigitalOcean
+## Creating the SSH Key Pair
 In order for you to securely connect your current machine to the remote server, you must first create an SSH key pair from your current machine and upload the public key onto DigitalOcean for it to connect.
+Generating the keys will give you two text files: a public key and private key.
+The private key is always kept for yourself and

 If you are running Windows and have never made an SSH key before, you may need to create a .ssh folder in your home directory.
-You can perform this by opening Windows PowerShell and typing the command:
+You can perform this by opening Windows PowerShell/terminal and typing the command:

 ```
 mkdir .ssh